dgreen/dgreenold-github-io/source/_posts/2020-05-25-making-bookmarked-pdfs-from-google-docs.md

 > *File → Down → Open Document Format (odf)*: does not export a proper Table of Contents index structure

 This limitation (at least part of this is a bug IMO) means that the Table of Contents, made correctly in Google Docs, is not translated into Open Document Format correctly.
 If you try to update the index, it shows nothing.
 It is not surprising then that it is not available for LibreOffice Writer to export the Table of Contents information as bookmark data.
-As noted above, LibreOffice Writer does work when using the`.docx` output file from Google Docs.
+LibreOffice Writer does work when using the `.docx` output file after opening and saving it in Microsoft Word but that is less useful.